 Seed Paper Ink Coverage

-We require that your seed paper custom design has light ink coverage (no large solid areas, background images, etc.), although your artwork can include full-color graphics, logos, and text (see samples at right).
+We require that your seed paper custom design has light ink coverage (no large solid areas, background images, etc.), although your artwork can include full-color graphics, logos, and text.
 Due to the handmade nature of the seed paper and the soft paper fibers, we cannot print full or heavy ink coverage.
 When in doubt, please submit your artwork for approval or guidance.

 Working with the Template Get a template from firstname.lastname@example.org.

 1. The template is a PDF and can be viewed in Adobe Reader.